 It's every parent's worst nightmare.
-There have now been three deaths from drug overdoses at music festivals in the last few months – just like my son Daniel who died at a music festival in January 2012.
+There have now been three deaths from drug overdoses at music festivals in the last few months – just like my son Daniel who died at a festival in January 2012.

 My world fell apart when I was called to say my boy had died at a festival.
 There's no other word to describe it but horror.

 What devastates me further is knowing we could stop this madness.
 5 young people, daughters and sons, have died in a year.
 My son made a mistake in taking a drug.
 It wasn't what he thought it was, and it killed him.

 Doctors and experts are saying Australian festivals need to urgently introduce 'drug checking services' to stop more deaths.